 - UNH Health & Wellness - Hours and location are available at: https://www.unh.edu/health/hours

 Employees who are injured or become ill after regular hours and on weekends should determine if they can wait until regular office hours to be seen by a provider of their choice or to go to the nearest hospital emergency room.

 All reasonable and appropriate medical expenses for treatment of your work related injury will be paid.
 These expenses include, but are not limited to, visits with doctors, therapists, diagnostic testing, prescription and medical related Mileage Reimbursement Form.
-Please forward all bills related to your injury to the Workers Compensation Coordinator, Mariah Bellington, 2 Leavitt Lane, Durham, NH 03824 or to MEMIC, P.O.
-Box 3606, Portland, ME 04104.
+Please forward all bills related to your injury to MEMIC, the Workers Compensation Carrier using the claim information provided to you from HR Benefits at the time reporting.

 Under NH law you must satisfy a three day wait period before you are eligible to receive weekly compensation benefits for loss of earnings and will be required to use their accrued leave balances.
 You will be compensated for the first three days of disability if you remain out of work for more than 14 days.